01-edu/public/subjects/devops/orchestrator/audit/README.md

 The Documentation must exist in the `README.md` file!

-###### Did the README.md file contains the all required information about the solution(Prerequisites, Configuration, Setup, Usage, ...)?
+###### Did the README.md file contains all the required information about the solution (prerequisites, configuration, setup, usage, ...)?

-##### Check the docker images in the docker hub:
+##### Check the docker images in the Docker Hub:

-###### Do the used docker images in the YAML manifest uploaded in the student docker hub account?
+###### Are the docker images used in the YAML manifest uploaded from the student's Docker Hub account?

 ##### Check the cluster:

-By using k3s in Vagrant 2 virtual machines must be created:
+By using K3s in Vagrant two virtual machines must be created:

-1. Master: the master in the k3s cluster.
+1. Master: the master in the K3s cluster.

-2. Agent: an agent in the k3s cluster.
+2. Agent: an agent in the K3s cluster.

 `kubectl` must be installed and configured in the learner machine to manage the cluster.